-Here at CUAA, we’re especially excited for the new year because this fall, we’re launching our inaugural cohort of students for our brand new master of science in physician assistant program.
+Here at CUAA, we’re working hard to launch our inaugural cohort of students for our new Master of Science in physician assistant studies program.
 Because we’re a new program, you’ll get to take advantage of our brand new, state-of-the-art facilities while also reaping the benefits that our location and proximity to a variety of prominent hospital systems provides.

-If you’re interested in being a part of the inaugural PA class at Concordia Ann Arbor, you still have time to apply.
-Applications close on March 1, however CUAA only considers verified applications.
-To ensure that CASPA has enough time to review and verify your application, apply before the end of January.
-You can also learn more about our applicant requirements before you begin your application.
+If you’re interested in being a part of the inaugural PA class at Concordia Ann Arbor, you can learn more about our applicant requirements here before you begin your application.

-You can also explore the physician assistant program at our sister campus in Mequon, Wisconsin.
+You can also explore the physician assistant program at Concordia’s other residential campus in Mequon, Wisconsin.